Squatting Posture & Toilet Stools: Benefits According to Research

 Can a toilet stool mimic that effect?

-• Less need to squeeze
+- Less need to strain

-• Less feeling of incomplete emptying
+- Less feeling of incomplete emptying

-• A more comfortable toilet moment
+- A more comfortable toilet experience

-Who could this be useful for?
+Who can this be useful for?

 A toilet stool can be interesting for: